bhoptee/trueman-chiro/src/pages/index.md

           * Ability to set reminders / alerts from the App to do exercises

           * PDF / paper version downloadable for future reference

+          * Coached through exercises as needed in person by your Chiropractor
   - type: section_posts
     background: gray
     title: Articles & Blog Posts